-We rely on the strength of our Verisign brand to help differentiate Verisign in the marketing of our products.
+We rely on the strength of our Verisign brand to help differentiate our products.
 Dilution of the strength of our brand could harm our business.
 We are at risk that we will be unable to fully register, build equity in, or enforce the Verisign logo in all markets where Verisign products and services are sold.